 SLS Free Toothpaste

-At truthpaste, we don’t believe in using SLS (Sodium lauryl sulfate).
 SLS is widely used in many cosmetics across the world as a foaming agent, and so often found in many synthetic based toothpastes.
+It is classed as a surfactant, meaning it reduces the surface tension of liquids, allowing them to spread more easily.
+It is also classed as a detergent.

-SLS is problematic for several reasons, from it’s production to its effect on hair and skin and, ultimately, on our environment.
+SLS is problematic for several reasons, from it’s production to its effect on our environment, as well as having negative effects on oral health.

 - Palm oil and petroleum are often used in the production of most SLS, and whilst there is some effort to try and find a suitable alternative, the vast majority is still using it, causing the destruction of the rainforest.